jithendray/cv/cv.md

 - Responsible for automating the entire pipeline - automatic forecast generation and dashboard refresh with the latest data

 **Marketing and Recovery Officer scoring project for a leading NBFC client**
 - Built 2 Tableau dashboards with scores and other details to streamline the ranking process for officers

 #### **Undergrad Research Assistant, IIIT Allahabad, May 2019 - Jul 2019**

-- Performed Literature survey on early detection of Autism in toddlers under guidance of Prof. Anupam Agarwal
+As a research assistant under Prof. Anupam Agrawal's guidance, I performed literature survey for research on early detection of Autism in toddlers.
+Designed a system which analyses eye gaze patterns and accurately detects whether a toddler has autism.

 ### **Projects**